yegor256/blog/_drafts/recruiters.md

 Which message do you think has higher chances of being answered?
 I bet, Jeff's email will be replied only by those who don't care much where to work.
 For them seeing a new job opportunity in the Inbox is enough to click "Reply".
-Does your company need those people?
+But ask yourself: does your company need those people?

 ## Do You Understand the Market?

 Dating, just like head hunting, is about finding the right people.
 First finding, and then reaching.
 It's not a problem to approach just a Java developer and schedule an interview.
-Most probably you, as a recruiter, are not paid per the interview you arrange.
+Most probably you, as a recruiter, are not paid per an interview you arrange.
 You are paid per "a placement" you make---when the developer is actually hired.
-They will be hired only when they are a good match.
+We will be hired only when they is a good match.
 So, your first task is to find those who potentially are a good match.
 You have to research the market and create a _map of talents_.

 I would start with a list of key people on the market, who are the most visible and the best, whatever it means.
 If your hiring focus is small enough (this is how it should be), you will identify just a few dozens of key people.
-Then, starting from them, you go down on the map and see where they work, who works in their teams, where did they work before, and so on.
+Then, starting from them, you dig deeper and find out where they work, who works in their teams, where did they work before, and so on.
 Check the conferences and workshops where people present their ideas and achivements.
 Check their GitHub accounts and see who else is committing to their projects.
 Do whatever it takes, but make the map.
-Maybe even pay a private detective to collect the data you can't find in Internet: who do they drink beer with, where do they spend their vacations, who do they sleep with, etc.
+Maybe even pay a private detective to collect the data you can't find in the Internet: who do they drink beer with, where do they spend their vacations, who do they sleep with, etc.
 I'm kidding here, but you get the idea: you need to know the market!